A Framework for Robust Steady-State Voltage Stability of Distribution Systems: Applications

-In contrast, a traditional screening procedure needs to solve PF or CPF for each scenario in set $\mathcal{P}$ to determine its solvability.
+In contrast, without a fast screening procedure, one typically solves the PF or CPF for each scenario in the set $P$ to determine its solvability.
 Figure \ref{fig:fastscr} illustrates the performance of the fast screening algorithm against a CPF-based one in terms of elapsed time.
 In this simulation, the potential injection set is generated uniformly randomly which mimics uncertain renewable injections.
-As expected, the time acceleration factor tends to increase when more scenarios are considered.
+As expected, the time acceleration factor---{a multiplier between two processing times consumed in the fast and CPF-based screening procedures}---tends to increase when more scenarios are considered.
 The simulation results show that the proposed method can speed up the screening up to $400$ times.
 According to our numerical observation, the performance of the fast screening method depends on the density of the potential injection set.
 The more concentrated the potential injection points are, the faster the screening outperforms.

+Moreover, the performance of the proposed fast screening technique depends on the relative sizes of the feasible and infeasible sets, simply because the infeasible points cannot be verified by our certificates.
+Many infeasible points consequently cause the proposed approach to take more computation time compared to the CPF-based method as we have to construct our certificates.
+The folding acceleration result presented in Figure \ref{fig:fastscr} corresponds to a small set of infeasible points that make up less than $5\%$ of the potential injection points.
+The fast screening method is primarily proposed for monitoring purposes where one needs to assess whether the system will be ``safe'' in the next a few minutes.
+Within this short period, excessive predicted infeasible injections usually indicate that the system will likely exhibit voltage stability problems.